Improved Strategies for Fermionic Quantum Simulation with Global Interactions: Results

 If we relieve the constraint that excitations shall only occur from occupied to virtual orbitals, we can employ additional parallelizations.
 All distinct permutations of $G_{pq}^{rs}$, i.e.,~$G_{pr}^{qs}$ and $G_{ps}^{qr}$ give rise to the same eight Pauli strings, hence they can be implemented with the same cost as one double excitation by adjusting the angles in Fig.~\ref{fig:DoubleExcitation}.
-We stress that this observation is not unique to our circuits and has already been efficiently employed in, e.g.,~\cite{kornell2023improvements}.
-If we consider gate sets with, e.g.,~both MS- and CNOT gates, the non-locality of the JW strings can be fully captured by only 2 MS gates, while all other entanglement on the orbitals subject to the excitation can be realized by 2-local entangling gates.
-More details on this mixed approach are provided in Appendix \ref{app:CNOT}.
+We stress that this observation is not unique to our circuits and has already been efficiently employed in, e.g.,~Ref.~\cite{kornell2023improvements}.